Some of the benefits of the European Union include:

 - Tackling acid rain.
 Environmental treaties which have sought to deal with European wide environmental problems such as acid rain.
 The EU has set strict restrictions on emissions of pollutants, such as sulphur, and other causes of acid rain.
 (BBC Link)

 - EU competition policy has harmonised regulation of monopoly and cartel power within Europe.
-The EU competition policy seeks to avoid abuses of cartels / monopoly / dominant market power and protect the interest of consumer.
+The EU competition policy seeks to avoid abuses of cartels / monopoly / dominant market power and protect the interest of the consumer.
 There has been successful deregulation of airlines, electricity and gas markets.

 - The EU has reduced the price of making mobile phone calls abroad.
 In 2007 EU legislation set maximum charges for making and receiving calls.
-The EU also agreed with 14 mobile phone manufacturers to create standard design for chargers from 2011 in order to make life easier for consumers and reduce wastage.
+The EU also agreed with 14 mobile phone manufacturers to create a standard design for chargers from 2011 in order to make life easier for consumers and reduce wastage.
 In 2014, it is has voted to scrap roaming charges which will drastically reduce the cost of using a mobile phone abroad.
 (BBC link)

 - Consumers are free to shop in any EU countries without paying any tariffs or excise duties when they return home.